matthewtansh/govtech-technical-assessment/README.md

 ### 6. Open in Browser

-Once your browser and go to http://localhost:3000/
+Open your browser and go to http://localhost:3000/